maratai/craftery/fiber_arts/fiber_tools.md

 # Shuttles

 I don't know why it took me so long to realize the *shuttle* affects a weaving experience so much.
-I have some more secondhand shuttles on order and am looking forward to them.
+I have some secondhand shuttles on order and am looking forward to them.

 ## boat shuttles (various)
 Handywoman, Leclerc (from my sister! - they are fabulous), Saori (a regular medium shuttle and an "open" one).

 ## [Handywoman](https://www.handywomanshop.com/) shuttles
 They come in a staggering variety of types.
+Her specialty shuttles for band weaving are especially great but the large ones are also lovely.
 My favorite right now is the small Sami "sword" shuttle that came with her [Tiny Box Loom](https://www.handywomanshop.com/inkleshuttles?scrollToProduct=tiny-box-looms).

 ## stick shuttles
 Clover, Daedalus, Lojan, other, whatever came with the given loom.
 I don't love them as a weaving experience but it's dead simple to make one out of stiff cardboard.